Evidenzbureau

 The k.u.k.
-Evidenzbureau (modernized spelling Evidenzbüro) was the directorate of military intelligence of the Austro-Hungarian Empire, headquartered in Vienna, Austria.
+Evidenzbureau (lit.
+"Imperial and Royal Evidence Bureau") was the common military intelligence service of the Austro-Hungarian Empire.

+It was subordinated to the Chief of the General Staff under the common Imperial and Royal Ministry of War.
+It was headquartered in Vienna, Cisleithania (empire's Austrian half).

 Foundation

 Founded in 1850 as the first permanent military intelligence service in the world, the Evidenzbureau became active in the 1859 Austro-Sardinian War and the 1866 Austro-Prussian War, albeit with little success.

 The Evidenzbureau initially reported to the Austro-Hungarian Foreign Ministry, but was reassigned to the General Staff at the outbreak of World War I. It existed until the end of the monarchy in 1918.

 The Kundschaftsbüro, tasked with monitoring foreign states, was subordinate to the Evidenzbureau.

 Functions

 Towards the end of the 19th century, tensions among the major European powers were rising, leading to increased activities of intelligence services.
 Mirroring political interests, attention of Austro-Hungarian services was primarily directed east- and southward (Russia and the Balkans); conversely, Russia was chiefly interested in affairs of Austria-Hungary and the German Reich.

 The bureau collected intelligence of military relevance from various sources into daily reports to the Chief of Staff (Generalstabschef) and weekly reports to Emperor Franz Joseph; until 1913, the reports to the Emperor had to be submitted in longhand.

 The core Bureau at the time consisted of 20 officers, a fraction of the numbers employed in the German or Russian services.
 This shortage was primarily because the service was part of the Foreign Ministry, which, as an Imperial institution, customarily received only the minimum acceptable amount of financing from the Hungarian side (see also Ausgleich).